c0rekt/WorldPopulation/README.md

 # WorldPopulation

-Data manipulation from a txt file.
+Data manipulation from a txt file using python 3.